Alec Baldwin to be charged with manslaughter in set shooting

 Involuntary manslaughter can involve a killing that happens while a defendant is doing something that is lawful but dangerous and is acting negligently or without caution.

 The charge is a fourth-degree felony, punishable by up to 18 months in jail and a $5,000 fine under New Mexico law.
-The charge also includes a provision that could result in a mandatory five years in prison because the offense was committed with a gun.
+The charges also include a provision that could result in a mandatory five years in prison because the offense was committed with a gun.

 Andrea Reeb, a special prosecutor on the case, cited a “pattern of criminal disregard for safety” on the set.

 “If any one of these three people — Alec Baldwin, Hannah Gutierrez-Reed or David Halls — had done their job, Halyna Hutchins would be alive today.
-It’s that simple,” Reeb said.
+It’s that simple,” said Reeb, also a newly sworn Republican state legislator.

 Baldwin’s attorney said the charges represented “a terrible miscarriage of justice.”